Many educators know the amazing facts and stories surrounding Finland and their education system.

 They emphasize mastery of the subject matter, instead of chasing shiny objects (e.g. inviting outside speakers, student blogging) that often distract us from our main objective.

-i don’t believe classroom technologies are unimportant.
-Truly, there is a digital divide in our schools that must be addressed, but in many schools the investment of money and time seems to great.
+I don’t believe classroom technologies are unimportant.
+Truly, there is a digital divide in our schools that must be addressed, but in many schools the investment of money and time seems too great.
 Those flashy technologies can easily distract us teachers from working on the most essential things with our students.
 I know this from personal experience, and research seems to suggest this, too.

 10. Bring on the music!

 In Finland, teachers frequently bring music instruments into their classrooms.
 Fifth-graders have the same number of lessons of math as music – “three hours, every week.”

 Increasing research into music demonstrates more benefits it can bring:

 - Improved literacy and linguistic skills

 - Greater ability to focus in a classroom setting

 Even if you don’t incorporate formal music lessons into your homeschool, you can always set academic content to music and song, and students may remember them more easily.

 For example, Walker gives the example of elementary schoolteachers in Finland teaching the names of the continents set to popular song melodies like “Three Blind Mice.”

 We have updated this blog post, originally published in November 2019, for timeliness and detail.